dolamroth/starlette-web/docs/notes/scheduling_tasks.md

   after user's request.
 This is well-suited for short async task like sending SMS, emails or queries to outer APIs.
   Spawning short processes within background task is possible with `anyio.to_process`.
 - `starlette_web` allows you to spawn background tasks in WebsocketEndpoint, bounding them to parent `anyio.TaskGroup`.
-  There are intended as background tasks with the same lifespan, as websocket connection, i.e. for listeners/publishers.
+  These are intended as background tasks with the same lifespan, as websocket connection, i.e. for listeners/publishers.
 - `starlette_web` also provides a `contrib.scheduler` module to allow running periodic tasks with the help of OS builtin scheduler.
 Implementations for POSIX crontab and Windows Task Scheduler 2.0 are provided.